Snapshots Of Kindness From Bhutan

 2. Two weekends ago, I took a taxi down to town to take care of some chores.
 Because I always love learning more about the lives of taxi drivers (who often work multiple jobs to make ends meet for their families), I asked this particular driver, Rajman, about how he was doing and where he is from, which spun off into a conversation about his kids, his interests, and what makes him happy (i.e. helping his family and friends).
 We had a great conversation and when the taxi arrived in town, Rajman actually refused to take my taxi fare even though I kept pushing him to take it!
 He just smiled a huge smile, thanked me for the conversation (which he said for him, was more than enough), and encouraged me to keep it up.
 I was surprised, because that had never happened to me before.
 So I thought to myself, how can I pay it forward?
 Because of Rajman, now, I often leave little lollipops behind in taxis if I find out the taxi driver has kids.
 So, thanks Rajman - hope the ripples come back your way!

 3. The kids, my host dad, and I surprised my wonderful host mom, Bumu, for her birthday by writing her cards, singing her a surprise happy birthday song, and getting her a delicious chocolate cake.
 Madam Bumu is one of the most compassionate generous human beings I know.
-Every month she saves and donates money from her salary to support programs for rehabilitating drug addicts.
+Every month she saves and donates money from her salary to support programs for recovering substance users.
 She knits and delivers hats to kidney disease patients at the hospital.
 She buys juice to thank service industry and road workers who work long hours in less-than-ideal conditions.
 She supports two differently-abled uncles by giving them land and support labor to run a small organic farm.
 She is so humble and always so giving, rarely accepting anything from others.
 So we were all very happy when she smiled and finally received for once!

 4. During Drubchen, a Buddhist festival honoring a local female diety, the temperature was unbearably hot as everyone sat in the glare of the noon sun watching the traditional masked dances.
 The elderly lady and young boy (in the photo) sitting next to my host family and me looked really overheated and thirsty.
 Two of the amazing kids in my host family (Kuenkhyid and Jamyang) noticed and immediately poured them some organic apple juice from our lunch stock.
 They looked very surprised, relieved, and grateful, all at the same time.
 It was as though that small act pierced through the discomfort of the heat so that we could all enjoy this cultural experience together.